 From the abolition of slavery to the eradication of Jim Crow laws, this country has taken many steps to improve the lives of people of color.
-Many people have been able to create a better life for themselves that their ancestors could only dream of.
-However, despite all of the improvements that have been made in our country, the United States still has a long way to go before we reach true equality.
-Difficult community discussions about this country’s legacy of racial violence, such as those that will take place around Jefferson County’s monument retrieval, are an integral part of this process.
+Many people have been able to create a life their ancestors could only dream of.
+Despite all of the improvements that have been made in our country, the United States still has a long way to go before we reach true equality.